top of page

 Our CSA began with 100 member families in 1996, and now includes over 600 member families from all across the Western New York region.
 In 2020, we proudly celebrated our 25th anniversary of providing fresh, organic produce to our valued members.
 Though we have wholesale accounts, our CSA is, and will always remain, our top priority.

-Though Dorothy, Jack and Steve are no longer with us, their steadfast devotion to the basic tenets of organic farming imbue us with renewed determination each growing season, providing us with the inspiration to find new, innovative methods of bringing you fresh, local, organic produce.
+Though Dorothy, Jack, Mike and Steve are no longer with us, their steadfast devotion to the basic tenets of organic farming imbue us with renewed determination each growing season, providing us with the inspiration to find new, innovative methods of bringing you fresh, local, organic produce.